Return specialist

-A return specialist or kick returner is a player on the special teams unit of a gridiron football team who specializes in returning punts and kickoffs.
-There are few players who are exclusively return specialists; most also play another position such as wide receiver, defensive back, or running back.
+A return specialist, subcategorized as kick or punt returners, is a player on the special teams unit of a gridiron football team who specializes in returning kickoffs and punts.
+There are few players who are exclusively return specialists; most also play another position such as wide receiver, cornerback, or running back.
 The special teams counterpart of a return specialist is a kicking specialist.

 According to All-American Venric Mark, "Returning punts is harder.
 You have to judge the ball more, you have to know when to fair catch and when not to.
 You can't be a superhero and try to catch everything.
 With kickoff returns, you catch the ball and—boom—you're going."

 Kickoff returner

 A kickoff returner (KR) is the player on special teams who is primarily responsible for catching the opposing team's kickoff and attempting to run it towards the end zone to score a touchdown.
 If the ball is kicked into his own end zone, the kick returner must assess the situation on the field while the ball is in the air and determine if it would be beneficial to his team for a return.
 If he decides that it is not, he can make a touchback by kneeling down in the end zone after catching the ball, ending the play and starting the next play at the 25-yard line to start the drive.

 The kickoff returner position is often played by a small, faster player such as a cornerback, running back or wide receiver.
 Backup players frequently assume this role so starting players on the offense take fewer hits as the kickoff returner position, and can play their regular positions.
 In the days of one platoon football, the returner position was synonymous with the "safety man"—a quarterback or halfback.

 In 2012, NFL commissioner Roger Goodell proposed the idea of removing the kickoff play, and quoted that the "kickoff return is too dangerous for the game".
 The idea was met with criticism and the idea was eventually dropped.
 However, rule changes during his tenure have greatly reduced the frequency of NFL kickoff returns.
 The most significant one was in 2011, when the NFL changed the starting position of the kickoff from the 30 to the 35-yard line, resulting in far more kickoffs going through the end zone or so deep into the end zone that the returner would usually take a touchback.
 In 2015, another rule change made the touchback give the receiving team the ball on their 25-yard line instead of the 20.

 On October 27, 2013, wide receiver Cordarrelle Patterson of the Minnesota Vikings returned the kickoff 109 yards and scored a touchdown, the longest run possible in NFL standards.